How to Integrate Google Sheets with Google Forms [Step-by-Step Tutorial]

 Store the results of an existing Google Form in a Google Sheet

-There are good reasons to store the results of an existing Google Forms online form to a spreadsheet.
-Two of them are as follows:
+There are good reasons to store the results of an existing Google Forms online form to a spreadsheet, including:

 Redundancy and backup - the form results are stored in a good file format that can be easily read by a user.